Human rights in Nigeria: Women

 Women in Nigeria face various versions of human rights violations despite the provisions granted unto them in the 1999 Constitution.
-Regardless of the opportunity provided to take up unconstitutionality to higher courts in Nigeria, women do not often utilize this option and as such, there continues to be many violations occurring.
+Although women in Nigeria have the opportunity to challenge unconstitutional practices in higher courts, this option is rarely exercised, resulting in the continued occurrence of rights violations.

-Women who are involved in the informal economy can often enjoy some degree of autonomy, but men are often in control of land and credit, from a societal perspective.
-Depending on their connections with important men, educated women may enjoy a higher social status.
-Education has provided many women with access to wage labor, which is usually outside of the direct control of men, but women are often still restrained by social expectations and boundaries.
-Even when they have employment opportunities, tradition in Nigerian society dictates that a career be secondary to a woman's primary role in the family as a mother or housewife.
+Women participating in Nigeria’s informal economy often experience a degree of autonomy; however, societal norms typically place men in control of key resources such as land and credit.
+Educated women may attain higher social status, largely depending on their connections to influential men.
+While education has opened doors to wage labor—which gives women more control —they continue to face limitations imposed by social expectations and cultural boundaries.
+Even when employment opportunities exist, traditional norms in Nigerian society tend to prioritize a woman's role within the family, viewing careers as secondary to her responsibilities as a mother or housewife.

 Nigerian women face particular problems and injustices once they become widows.
 The women are subject to cultural pressures that are inconsistent with human rights.
 In the widowhood practice, culture demands that when a man of significance within the community dies, his widow must act in a certain way as documented by Akpo Offiong Bassey in her studies of the Cross River State.
 In some Nigerian tribal cultures, the woman must initially go into seclusion.
 They are also forced to neglect their bodies; they are not allowed to shave, shower, or change their clothing.
 They have to rub cow dung and palm oil on their bodies and must also sleep on the floor.
 Widows are also expected to wear black, the color of mourning, for two years to properly show their loss and respect for their late husband.
 These practices widely vary in severity and methods, based on the individual cultural backdrop.
 However, there has been a major decline of such practices in recent years.